Mercateo/rest-demo-feature/Readme.md

 **Note:** The com.mercateo.demo.feature.Feature and the feature checkers are only simple "mocks", of course one can bring here own Annotations and frameworks like [togglz]{https://www.togglz.org/}.

 # The resource way
-In the orders resource you can see a send-back link in two diffent ways.
+In the orders resource you can see a send-back link in two different ways.
 The links are "http://localhost:9090/orders/2/send-back" vs. "http://localhost:9090/returns".
-The first one is the **object oriented way** to send an order back, the secound the **resoure way**.
+The first one is the **object oriented way** to send an order back, the second the **resource way**.

 In more detail: